 You may also want to know, or at least you should be advised, whether there is likely to be greater value in retaining the policy, or a portion of it, for the life of the insured, rather than attempting to sell the policy for only a portion of its death benefit or surrendering the policy altogether.

 We can begin to help get you the answers to these questions with your responses to a questionnaire which we will analyze and to which we will respond.
-We provide this basic service for a very affordable price of $100.
+We provide this basic service for a very affordable price.

 The value of a fee-only approach: You might wonder if you should even pay this amount.
 You might consider trying to access the life settlement market through an agent or possibly even directly?
 But there are a number of pitfalls if you do.
 In the first place, you will only obtain an opinion – and maybe not a reliable one - about the alternative of selling the policy.
 You would receive no advice regarding the potentially much greater value in retaining it.
 It’s also possible that you would not be dealing with the most reputable players in the life settlement market.
 You really would want to know and have confidence in the nature of the purchaser of a policy on your life.
 You would want it to be a highly respected institutional entity investing in large numbers of policies to remove any concern that a future policy owner would have an interest in your early demise.